 “It is imperative to understand the great responsibility that comes with your role as a female leader,” said Vinitia Mathews, Senior Vice President and Chief Diversity and Patient Experience Officer at LifePoint Health.
 “Your words and actions impact not only your own legacy but also the ability for others to follow in the path you create.”

-As a medical worker, you are responsible for the lives of patients.
-As a woman, you’re responsible for your family.
+As a medical professional, you are responsible for the lives of patients.
+As a woman, you’re responsible for your family, according to societal norms.

 You should also practice consistency with your patient care—consistency of care means “low variability in care from shift to shift, day to day.”
 Basically, treat all your patients with the same level of care and attention because they deserve it.

 Let’s play a fun game of Fusion jeopardy!
-Here’s the question: She started her career as a registered nurse (RN), has 15 years of medical experience, and recently won Midlands Business Journal’s 40 Under 40 Award.
+Here’s the question: She started her Fusion career as the OG Marketing guru, she’s a fearless leader, and recently won the Staffing Industry Analysts (SIA) 40 Under 40 award.

-As Fusion’s Chief Clinical Officer, Sara knows what it means to be HBIC—head babe in charge.
-Before she climbed her way to the top, Sara helped get Fusion’s nursing division off the ground, plus managed the operations team and directed clinical operations.
-Now, Sara leads five departments—Clinical, Compliance, Operations, Marketplace Operations, and Contracts.
-To say that Sara is a rockstar would be an understatement.
+As Fusion’s Chief Marketing Officer (CMO), Tara knows what it means to be HBIC—head babe in charge.
+Before she climbed her way to the top, Tara helped get Fusion’s marketing division off the ground, which included creating the business brand, identity, social media presence, digital footprint, lead generation, and then some.
+Now, Tara leads several teams like Marketing, Sales, Public Relations, and more.
+To say that Tara is a rockstar would be an understatement.

-With more than a decade of experience, Sara has picked up a thing or two.
+With more than a decade of experience, Tara has picked up a thing or two.
 We asked her to share her words of wisdom and she did not disappoint.
-Here’s what Sara said:
+Here’s what Tara said.